eldar702/droneShield/README.md

 In Israel, there is a problem, which causes the burning of thousands of dunams of Israeli territory - the problem of incendiary balloons.
 Terrorist organizations, and for the most Hamas organization, have found a patent: they tie explosive devices to helium balloons and inflate them from the West Bank to the State of Israel in general and the surrounding settlements in particular.
 The economic and safety damages are enormous: thousands of acres are burned each year and the safety of hundreds of thousands of residents of the affected envelope.
 The situation is absurd: balloons scare children instead of arousing the opposite emotion.
  There are several solutions: There are systems that use laser and blow up the incendiary balloons with a very high probability, but their price is so high and therefore dominates a few areas in the envelope.
-Another military solution is to use gliders, but flying a glider requires prior knowledge and special training.
+Another military solution is to use drones, but flying a drones requires prior knowledge and special training.
 Also - not everyone has the technological orientation for this.
 As a result - this solution, like the previous one, is marketed as B2G.
-That is to say again - this is a complicated solution that provides a partial solution - also that using soldiers to fly the glider is a historic pre-historic.
+That is to say again - this is a complicated solution that provides a partial solution - also that using soldiers to fly the drone is a historic pre-historic.
 There are a number of other solutions but they are just the "same thing in a different guise".
 So what - a computer science student can not create a solution that meets all three shortcomings that the other solutions fail to address?
 Say hello to droneShield.